 One of the most critical components of a furnace is the heat exchanger.
-Furnace heat exchanger problems in Solon, OH are very serious and should be addressed as soon as possible.
+Furnace heat exchanger problems in Cleveland, OH are very serious and should be addressed as soon as possible.

 Here is some information on heat exchangers, some of the reasons they encounter problems, and what you should do if you spot something wrong.